Year at PCC: 20th Season (as Head Coach in 2015-2016)

 Peron has done a strong job of helping move Lancers to the next level.
-Thirty-nine of his players have earned 4-year university playing scholarships.
+Forty-four of his players have earned 4-year university playing scholarships.

 For the 2008-2009 school year, Peron was honored as the South Coast Conference Women's Coach of the Year for all sports.
 It was the first time any PCC coach earned the award since the college joined the SCC in 1987.